hanhanwu/Hanhan_Break_the_Limits/Bank_Fantasy/Golden_Bridge/ReadMe.md

   * I tried 2 types of rating
     * Weekly rating without prior
     * Bayesian adjusted rating which takes previous merchant performance into consideration
-      * The benefit of bayesian adjusted rating is, the metric values stay consistent across merchants even though they have different sizes
+      * The benefit of bayesian adjusted rating is, the metric values stay consistent across merchants even though they have different sizes.
+It can also prevent the merchant from creating large amount of good ratings in order to reduce the impact of negative ratings, because it always checks the prior values

 ### Client Recommendations
 * [My Code - Data Exploration][24]💖